pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 {{< learner-task >}}

-Add an empty *green-flag* script to the Alien.
+Add an empty *green-flag* script to the alien.

 {{< learner-task-help >}}